bsc-dom/optanedc-miniapps/README.md

 If you need to change the dataset size, edit the python script and change the constants value (near the beginning).

+# Kernel evaluation

+Each application has a `kernel_eval.py` script that can be used in order to evaluate the isolated performance of the kernel routines in different scenarios.

+You will need to set up the appropriate environment variables per each application and per each scenario evaluation.

+**Caution!** Memory Mode may be tricky to evaluate and probably you may want to consider two different scenarios: fits-in-DRAM and does-not-fit-in-DRAM.
+You can force each of those two scenarios by changing the `NUMBER_OF_ITERATIONS` environment variable.

 # Analysis

 There is a folder `analysis` where there are some Jupyter notebooks used for analysis and